A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models

-In addition to the above three categories of general NLG evaluation metrics, the CTG task demands additional evaluation metrics that take into account the controlled elements.
-In most cases, the control conditions are specific and relatively easy to evaluate whether a CTG model has achieved the desired constraints.
-According to the definition of the controlled elements in section\ref{Controllable_Text_Generation}, we can divide CTG-specific evaluation methods into two kinds of automatic evaluation methods.
+In addition to the above three categories of general NLG evaluation metrics, the CTG task demands additional evaluation metrics that take into account the controlled elements, i.e., whether a CTG model has fulfilled the specific controlled conditions.
+According to the definition of the controlled elements in Section~\ref{Controllable_Text_Generation}, we can divide CTG-specific evaluation methods into two kinds of automatic evaluation methods.
 Additionally, human evaluation metrics for CTG are also discussed.

-\paragraph{Semantic consistency metric.} This kind of evaluation method generally corresponds to the semantic control conditions.
-With this type of method, we first need to construct a training set with positive (samples satisfying the control conditions) and negative (samples not satisfying the control conditions) samples.
-Then a classifier is trained to identify whether the model generates the controlled text, e.g., the sentiment, topic\cite{pplm, qian-etal-2022-controllable}, style\cite{fu2018style,gao2019structuring,chen2019unsupervised} and toxic~\cite{GeDi,liu-etal-2021-dexperts, DisCup-2022} attributes and contextual consistency. \textbf{Accuracy}, equal to the number of test samples divided by the number of test samples correctly accord with controlled elements, is always used to measure the performance of the CTG model~.
-It can be applied to a well-labeled dataset but will become less reliable when facing unbalanced data.
-Recently, CTRLEVAL~\cite{ke-etal-2022-ctrleval}, a \textbf{PLM-based} and reference-free method, is proposed to conduct the training-free controllable text generation evaluation.
-Specifically, CTRLEVAL formulates three aspects, including coherence, consistency, and attribute relevance, to evaluate a generated text.
-Each aspect is defined as multiple text-infilling tasks with the PLM, from which the ensemble of generation probabilities forms the final evaluation results.
+\paragraph{Semantic consistency metrics.} This kind of evaluation methods generally correspond to the semantic control conditions.
+We first need to construct a training set with positive (samples satisfying the control conditions) and negative (samples not satisfying the control conditions) samples.
+Then a classifier is trained to identify whether the model generates the controlled text that is semantically consistent with the controlled attributes e.g., sentiment, topic~\cite{pplm, qian-etal-2022-controllable}, style~\cite{gao2019structuring,chen2019unsupervised} and toxic~~\cite{GeDi,liu-etal-2021-dexperts, DisCup-2022}. \textbf{Accuracy} is always used to measure the semantic consistency performance of the CTG model.
+It is calculated as the number of test samples correctly according with the controlled elements, divided by the number of test samples.
+Recently, CTRLEVAL~\cite{ke-etal-2022-ctrleval}, a \textbf{PLM-based} and reference-free method, is proposed for a training-free evaluation of CTG models.
+Specifically, CTRLEVAL formulates three aspects, including coherence, consistency and attribute relevance, to evaluate the generated text.
+Each aspect is defined as multiple text-infilling tasks with the base PLM, from which the ensemble of generation probabilities forms the final evaluation results.
 This approach does not need any labeled data and achieves higher correlations with human judgments.